lava-lang/lava-c99/README.md

-Programming Language inspired by Lua and Java, written in C
+Programming Language combines Java's capabilities and C's performance with the goals of being concise and readable.
+Lava is written in pure C99.